cis3296s23/DungeonHuntingRPG/README.md

 pip install discord.py
 ```
 -  Run main.py, and the discord bot should run in the server
--  **CAUTION**: remember to erase the token from TOKEN = ' ' before committing, not doing so will require you to create a new discord bot token
+-  **CAUTION TO DEVELOPERS**: remember to erase the token from TOKEN = 'erase token here' before releasing any changes to public, not doing so will require you to create a new discord bot token

 # Technical Information